Nebraska can be a good state for forming an LLC, mainly because it has a relatively simple and straightforward LLC formation process.

 As a result, your Nebraska LLC can continue to operate in legal status and in accordance with state law.

-The annual fee for the Nebraska LLC Biennial Report is $25.
+The fee for the Nebraska LLC Biennial Report is $25.
 This charge is paid every other year for the duration of your LLC.

 Most LLCs fall under the category of "pass-through tax entities" for purposes of income taxes.
-In other words, the individual LLC members are responsible for paying federal income taxes, not the LLC.

 Operating agreements are not required for LLCs in Nebraska, although it is usually best to have one.